Marvel and a wonder / Joe Meno.

 Enhanced descriptions from Syndetics:

-Marvel and a Wonder is a darkly mesmerizing epic and literary page-turner set at the end of the twentieth century.
-In summer 1995, Jim Falls, a Korean War vet, struggles to raise his sixteen-year-old grandson, Quentin, on a farm in southern Indiana.
-In July, they receive a mysterious gift--a beautiful quarter horse--which upends the balance of their difficult lives.
-The horse''s appearance catches the attention of a pair of troubled, meth-dealing brothers and, after a violent altercation, the horse is stolen and sold.
-Grandfather and grandson must travel the landscape of the bleak heartland to reclaim the animal and to confront the ruthless party that has taken possession of it.
-Along the way, both will be forced to face the misperceptions and tragedies of their past.
+Marvel and a Wonder is a darkly mesmerising epic and literary page-turner.
+In summer 1995, Jim Falls, a Korean War vet, struggles to raise his 16-year-old grandson, Quentin, on a farm in Indiana.
+When they receive a mysterious gift - a beautiful quarter horse - it upends the balance of their lives.
+The horse catches the attention of a pair of meth-dealing brothers and the horse is stolen and sold.
+Grandfather and grandson must travel the landscape of the bleak heartland to reclaim the animal.
+Along the way, both will be forced to face the tragedies of their past.

 "In the summer of 1995, a Korean War vet struggling to raise his sixteen-year-old grandson on a farm in southern Indiana receives a mysterious gift--a beautiful quarter horse--that upends the balance of their lives.
 The horse catches the attention of two meth-dealing brothers who steal and sell the animal.
 Grandfather and grandson pursue the ruthless criminals across the bleak heartland, all the while confronting the misperceptions [sic] of their own troubled relationship." -- back cover.